eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 1. Go to the [Travis](https://travis-ci.com/{{cookiecutter.github_username}}/{{cookiecutter.project_name}}) page of this repo.
 2. See if it ran.

-**Note:** The tests depend on our **local dependecy managment**.
+**Note:** The tests depend on our **local dependency managment**.
 Why?
 Because we have full control of the Travis servers running our tests.
-Therefore, we can simply treat it as a computer we'd control.
+Therefore, we can simply treat it as a computer we control.
 We only need to fall back on remote dependency managment if other people need to get our code up and running, without our intervention.